collabnix/kubezilla500/README.md

 ## 2. Do I need to pay?

 No, we recommend you to use Free Tier so that you don't need to pay anything from your pocket.
+You can even use [PWD](https://play-with-docker.com) or [PWK](https://play-with-k8s.com) instance(free) but do note that these instances are usually operational only for 4 hours time.

 ## 3. Can I use my AWS/GCP/Azure Credits to get the nodes added?